mkutay/cookieblog.net/_posts/2023-08-09-quantum-computers-ai.md

 date:   2023-08-09 20:37:00 +0300
 author: Kuyta
 comments: true
 excerpt: What are quantum computers?
-What are their applications in AI.
+What are their applications in AI?
 header:
   overlay_image: /assets/images/quantum-ai/city.jpg
   overlay_filter: 0.5